wp-cool-tools/wp-sitemaps-config/readme.txt

 This plugin is ready for multi sites.
 It requires WordPress 5.5 or higher.
 To use the XML sitemaps the PHP extension SimpleXML must run on your server.

+= Demo =
+You want to test WP Sitemaps Config before installing on your site?
+Try it out on your free dummy site and [click here](https://demo.tastewp.com/wp-sitemaps-config).

 == Installation ==

 This section describes how to install the plugin and get it working.